EmilChoparinov/stock-ticker-react/README.md

 ![MSFT graph](https://i.imgur.com/drQtefI.png)

-There are also smaller things like API centric Errors, Incorrect stock input names ( will add in the okay ones) etc.
+There are also smaller things like API centric Errors, incorrect stock input names ( will add in the okay stocks), etc.

 ## Installing Client-Side dependencies
 Just like what we did above, we are now going to install the dependencies but for the other folder **client/**, visible from the root directory as well.